At the north end of Bargor Street in the old town of Lhasa, adjacent to Jokhang Temple, there stands a three-storey building in typical Tibetan style.

 Covering an area of 720 square metres, the building was first erected in the 17th century by the fifth Dalai Lama as a government headquarters of Lhasa but was late turned into one of the most terrifying prisons in human history.
 This is the infamous Langzisha Prison.

-Among the torturing tools equipped the tiny space, there is a copper horse, that could be heated by lighting a fire in its hollow tummy using dried horse manure or yak dung, and the prisoner who was made to ride on the horse would soon be scorched to death.
+Among the torturing tools equipped in the tiny space, there is a copper horse, that could be heated by lighting a fire in its hollow tummy using dried horse manure or yak dung, and the prisoner who was made to ride on the horse would soon be scorched to death.

 The entrance floor contains nine cells, in each cell there stand wooden columns, and on the columns, the bite marks are still visible which were left by the hungry inmates.
-According to the records on various documents, in this Tibetan jail, starvation could not even be remotely considered as abuse comparing to the other inhuman treatments the inmates received which include serving nose, tongue, ears, sexual organs, ripping off heart, peeling off skin, burning alive in a large pot with boiling oil, all being performed under the authority of Dalai Lamas.
+According to the records on various documents, in this Tibetan jail, starvation could not even be remotely considered abuse compared to the other inhuman treatments the inmates received which include serving nose, tongue, ears, sexual organs, ripping off heart, peeling off the skin, burning alive in a large pot with boiling oil, all being performed under the authority of Dalai Lamas.
 Some would have their tummy slit open with intestines exposed while being made to march along Bagor Street before execution; others would be put on a heavy stone cap until their eyeballs budged out of sockets and grouped out by the tip of a sharp knife, mainly for crimes of being too poor to afford their taxes to landowners, monasteries and Dalai government.

-The thousand-year-old Tibetan legal system was partly originated from its ancient harsh custom, partly borrowed from caste structure in India, and later further influenced by the cruel and primitive slavery rules of Mongol’s Yan and Manchu’s Qing.
+The thousand-year-old Tibetan legal system partly originated from its ancient harsh custom, partly borrowed from caste structure in India, and later further influenced by the cruel and primitive slavery rules of Mongol’s Yan and Manchu’s Qing.

-It is known that during his time in Tibet, 14th Dalai Lama routinely held mantra chanting rituals in his private praying hall, and prior to each of such session, there would be an instruction to Langzisha Prison, ordering it to provide the sacrificial articles including human skulls, human leg bones, whole human skin, whole child corpse, as well as side drums covered with boy’s skin, trumpet made of girl’s femur, all had to be freshly prepared.
+It is known that during his time in Tibet, 14th Dalai Lama routinely held mantra-chanting rituals in his private praying hall, and prior to each of such session, there would be an instruction to Langzisha Prison, ordering it to provide the sacrificial articles including human skulls, human leg bones, whole human skin, whole child corpse, as well as side drums covered with boy’s skin, a trumpet made of girl’s femur, all had to be freshly prepared.

-The following is a letter initially sent from 14th Dalai Lama’s Kashag government to the head of the Langzisha Prison:
+The following is a letter initially sent from the 14th Dalai Lama’s Kashag government to the head of the Langzisha Prison: